eoinkelly/notes/music/music.md

 ### Why 7 notes in a scale/key? why not a diff number?

 Using the 7 letters mean the same 7 **letters** are used in every key - this is supposedly easier to understand than having to memorize which letters are skipped

+=> In western music, scale/key do not have (for .e.g.) both F and F#
+    ??? is that right ???

 Ancient greeks noticed: